To Forgive, Or Not To Forgive: Is Forgiveness Required For Good Hypnosis?

 Ten Keys To Forgiveness

-So many times in any psychotherapy process, including hypnotherapy, our client's ability to move forward and be successful in their sessions hinges on their ability to let go of a painful experience from the past.
+So many times in any psychotherapy process, including hypnosis, our client's ability to move forward and be successful in their sessions hinges on their ability to let go of a painful experience from the past.
 This painful experience, which may have happened years ago, is still causing problems, perhaps contributing to substance abuse, weight gain, or many other kinds of difficulties including physical illness.
-Therapists need to know how to free their clients of these old patterns, and the painful feelings.
+Hypnotists need to know how to free their clients of these old patterns, and the painful feelings.
 If the feeling is anger or guilt, then we need to help them to forgive themselves or some other person.

 I like to set the stage with my clients by saying something like, "the forgiveness that we will be working on may be different from the forgiveness that you learned as a child.
 This will be a grownup and an intelligent kind of forgiveness."